Services to the Public

 Any of the above types of material that are brought to, or in the possession of, the Property and Evidence Unit of University Police Services will be refused or disposed of.

 Notary services are available free-of-charge to all students, faculty, and staff.
-Notary service is provided based on the availability of Police Services’ staff, Monday through Friday from 8 a.m. to 5 p.m.
-You can call 702-895-5575 if you would like to determine availability in advance.
+Notary service is provided based on the availability of Police Services’ staff, Monday through Friday from 8 a.m. to 5 p.m..
+Please call 702-895-4909 to schedule an appointment.